EvanDiamantidis/TryHackMe/Machines/Steel Mountain/README.md

 <br />

-We can further investigate this service from its parent directory to see if we can manually start/stop it, as well as write over it - Should that be the case, we can replace it to escalate our privileges.
+We can further investigate this service from its parent directory to see if we can manually interact with it, as well as write over it - Should that be the case, we can replace it to escalate our privileges.

 ```
 C:\Program Files (x86)\IObit>sc qc AdvancedSystemCareService9